jweiii03/ip/docs/README.md

 ```

 #### Unmark Task
-Mark a task as not done.
+Mark a task as not done

 **Format:** `unmark TASK_NUMBER`